Montessori at 8 months old has been such a fun age of exploration and learning!

 I’ve said this before and I will say it again, I wish with my first born I had found LOVEVERY kits sooner.
 I would have saved myself the overwhelm of finding all the materials individually or making them.

-The costs is less than buying & the shipping of all the materials individually AND it saves you the time of trying to scour Amazon or other online stores trying to find each one.
+The cost ends up being less once you consider buying & the shipping costs of all the materials individually AND it saves you the time of trying to scour Amazon or other online stores trying to find each one.

-If I could change anything I would have saved myself from that stress and just been excited to get 1 kit with all the exciting things for my lil fella to explore and learn from.
+If I could change anything I would have saved myself from that stress and just been excited for the 1 kit to arrive and set-up my son’s shelf in one day.

 Another thing I would have changed, I would have sang more nursery rhymes.
-I find Montessori doesn’t touch upon singing very often, but it is a HUGE developmental benefit to young children in the language development.
+I find Montessori doesn’t touch upon singing very often, but it has a HUGE developmental benefit to young children for language development.

 Adding something musical on the shelf for him to go to to signal to me he wanted to do nursery rhymes together is something I would go back an change.